-We’ve decided to start up a Frequently Asked Questions about Pyrex section organized by topics.
+This is the Frequently Asked Questions about Pyrex section organized by topics.
 For questions about a particular pattern’s name and details please check the pattern reference first.
-For questions about the Pyrex Love site itself, picture contributions, or information about us please visit the About page.
+For questions about the Pyrex Love site itself or information about us please visit the About page.

 Note: This page is under development…